firebase/flutterfire/CONTRIBUTING.md

 Some things to keep in mind before publishing the release:

-- Has CI ran on the master commit and gone green?
+- Has CI ran on the main commit and gone green?
 Even if CI shows as green on the PR it's still possible for it to fail on merge, for multiple reasons.
   There may have been some bug in the merge that introduced new failures.
 CI runs on PRs as it's configured on their branch state, and not on tip of tree.
-  CI on PRs also only runs tests for packages that it detects have been directly changed, vs running on every single package on master.
+  CI on PRs also only runs tests for packages that it detects have been directly changed, vs running on every single package on main.
 - [Publishing is
   forever.](https://dart.dev/tools/pub/publishing#publishing-is-forever)
   Hopefully any bugs or breaking in changes in this PR have already been caught